florianXin/CAHE/README.md

 * PyTorch
 * CUDA capable GPU (one is enough)

-See 'requirements.txt' for a full list of packages required.
+See `requirements.txt` for a full list of packages required.

 # Usage

 ## Training

 Code to train the model resides in 'train' folder.
-To train the Fixation Diffuser and Head-Eye Diffuser, you have to change the path to load the '''imgToFix_opt.txt''' and '''fixToGaze_opt.txt''' files in '''data_loaders/dataset.py'''.
+To train the Fixation Diffuser and Head-Eye Diffuser, you have to change the path to load the `imgToFix_opt.txt` and `fixToGaze_opt.txt` files in `data_loaders/dataset.py`.

 ```shell
 python -m train.train_CAHE --save_dir <Path/to/save/checkpoints/and/results> --dataset imgToFix